JPRA-Dev/ImageShare/README.md

 Description : The objective of this project was to "non-identically" reproduce the Pinterest platform.

+Warning: I'm having some troubles with the database where the images get deleted after some time.
+It will be solved when we change to the new database server.

 ## Author
 João Andrade => Junior Web Developer @Becore.org